tomekowal/tomaszkowal/priv/posts/2022/03-19-the-gateway-drug-to-nix.md

 exit
 ```

 Notice two lines of shebang.
-Usually, it opens bash, but I want this script to run in `nix-shell` called with `-p emacs`.
+Usually, it tells the script to use bash as an interpreter, but I want this script to run in `nix-shell` called with `-p emacs`.
 I start Emacs GUI in the background and call `disown` so closing the shell does not kill the Emacs GUI and exit the nix-shell.
-It is my way of running GUI tools with `nix`.
+It is my current way of running GUI tools with `nix`.

 ## Summary